Is sexting a minor illegal in California?

 Answer:

-The Court held that a defendant may commit the crime of attempted lewd and lascivious acts on a child under 14 by communicating with the victim via text messaging.
-The Court also held that the sexual intent and the touching required by section 288(a) need not occur simultaneously.
+The Court held that a defendant can commit attempted lewd and lascivious acts on a child under 14 through text messaging.
+It clarified that the required sexual intent and touching do not need to happen at the same time.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.